T. Wayland Vaughan: Career

 counterpart to the Scripps Institution, and the committee encouraged the Rockefeller Foundation to provide one million dollars to found the Woods Hole Oceanographic Institution.
 A smaller donation also went to the Oceanographic Laboratories at the University of Washington.

 Later life and legacy

 Vaughan received a number of awards and honorary degrees, including the Alexander Agassiz Medal and the Penrose Medal.
+He was elected to the American Academy of Arts and Sciences in 1917, the United States National Academy of Sciences in 1921, and the American Philosophical Society in 1923.

 In the 1930s Vaughan developed an interest in Asian art, learning the Japanese language while in his sixties and becoming a lecturer on Asian art.
 In 1933 he was given a private audience with Emperor Hirohito and presented with a cloisonné vase, and in 1940 was decorated with the Order of the Rising Sun Third Class.

 In 1947 Vaughan became partially blind after a severe attack of pneumonia.
 He kept abreast of research in his fields of interest thanks to assistance from friends and students, who would read scientific literature to him for a few hours each day.

-Vaughan died of a stroke on January 16, 1952, while living in Washington D.C. and is buried in Concord Cemetery in Jonesville Texas.
+Vaughan died of a stroke on January 16, 1952, while living in Washington D.C.